 Plant-based milk substitutes are a convenient substitute for those who avoid regular milk due to health or moral considerations, but they are far from being an optimal alternative.
 Their taste is different from that of animal-derived milk and most of them cannot be used for making cheeses without the use of stabilizers.
 Most milk substitutes require an addition of minerals and vitamins for their nutritional value to be comparable to that of animal-derived milk.

 Plant protein-based milk substitutes can alleviate some of the problems associated with animal-derived milk, chiefly the consequences of cattle farming.
 They also enable people who are sensitive to cow’s milk to consume a substitute beverage.
 However, their manufacturing processes also carry environmental consequences.
-During their production, less greenhouse gasses are emitted and less land area is required, but these remain very significant agricultural areas of land.
+During their production, less greenhouse gases are emitted and less land area is required, but these remain very significant agricultural areas of land.
 Water consumption for the manufacture of almond milk is extremely high, although it is still less than half of that used for cattle farming.

 Milk substitutes enable people who are sensitive to cow’s milk to find an alternative beverage.
 Lactose intolerance | Source: Macrovector, Shutterstock